junparkh/LendingClub/menu3.md

 Lastly, we created a stacking model combining probability estimates of the logistic, random forest and neural network models created earlier.
 A strategy of picking only those loans where all three models agreed with probability of more than 0.8 yieled returns of 0.02.

-Thus, the best model was a random forest model that selected loans where the probability estimates were over 0.9.
+Thus, the best model was a neural network model that selected loans where the probability estimates were over 0.9.
 This yielded returns close to 0.05 on the test data.

+## Future Exploration

+As mentioned earlier, we need to perform further optimization of hyperparameters for the most promising models by creating a separate tuning data set.
+In addition, cross validation needs to be performed to ensure reliable results.

+One thing that stood out was that most models did somewhat worse than the average return.
+Even models where the R^2 and accuracy were similar for both the training and testing set would often perform worse than average.
+This was counter-intuitive and suggest serious problem with either the data or the model.
+Unfortunately, we were unable to fully explore the reasons for this.
+One posibility is that the train/test split needs to be perfomed differently.
+Another is overfitting.

+Beacause APR can be negative, which may confuse the models, our plan was to create models using 1+APR to eliminate negative numbers.
+Another plan was using the log of the APR, as in "log(1+APR)", to penalize negative APRs.
+Or even 1+log(1/(1 + APR)), which would have smaller numbers be better loan choices, while still penalizing bad loans.
+These sorts of modifications would have created significantly different models that may have worked better.
+The biggest problem with the models was that a few bad loans dispropotionally affected the return.

 ### Portfolio(size) and discrimination

-Although we did collect data on demographics

-## Future
+Although we did collect data on demographics, we were unable to join to our data due to time constraints.
+Our plan was to see if our models tended to pick loans in locations that were primarily non-minority and then explore why the models behaved as they did.
+Unfortunately, time constraints did not allow this.
+Even though this would not be proof of discrimination, it might suggest areas of further exploration.